Count of Artois or Charles X: Louis XVI’s Sibling

-Charles Philippe of France was born 9 October 1757 at the Palace of Versailles.
-He was the youngest son of the Dauphin Louis and the Dauphine Marie Josèphe and was known throughout most of his life as the Count of Artois (Comte d’Artois).
+Charles Philippe of France was born 9 October 1757 at the Palace of Versailles and was known throughout most of his life as the Count of Artois (Comte d’Artois).
+He was the youngest son of the Dauphin Louis and the Dauphine Marie Josèphe.
 His father died in 1765 and his mother died two years later from tuberculosis.
 This left Charles and his siblings — Louis Auguste (the future Louis XVI), Louis Stanislas, Count of Provence (the future Louis XVIII), Clotilde (“Madame Clotilde”), and Élisabeth (“Madame Élisabeth”) — orphans.
-Because the Count of Artois was the youngest, it seemed unlikely he would ever become king.
+Because the Count of Artois was the youngest boy, it seemed unlikely he would ever become king.

-The Count was known to have a fiery temper and also described as light-hearted, “‘gallant and gay,’ but no Lothario, neither a Richelieu, nor belonging to the tribe of cruelly heartless voluptuaries of the Louis XV epoch.”
+The Count of Artois was known to have a fiery temper and also described as light-hearted, “‘gallant and gay,’ but no Lothario, neither a Richelieu, nor belonging to the tribe of cruelly heartless voluptuaries of the Louis XV epoch.”
 In his youth, he was also known to have embraced a life of frivolity.
-For instance, after the death of Louis XV, the young nobility, headed by the Count of Artois, decided to bring back into vogue costumes from the reigns of Francis I and Henri IV.
+For instance, after the death of his grandfather Louis XV, the young nobility headed by the Count of Artois decided to bring back into vogue costumes from the reigns of Francis I and Henri IV.
 To ensure it happened the Count and his group sent a petition to Marie Antoinette asking that they be allowed to “appear at her balls in the old picturesque costume, and with plumes of feathers in their hats.”
-The request was granted, and it was reported the dress of the Count was so magnificent and his plumes so tall, it rivaled that of the queen.
+The request was granted, and it was reported the dress of the Count of Artois was so magnificent and his plumes so tall, it rivaled that of the queen.

-Besides his enormous gambling debts, Charles was known to have spent an exorbitant amount on his country-house, the Château de Bagatelle.
+Besides his enormous gambling debts, he was known to have spent an exorbitant amount on his country-house, the Château de Bagatelle.
 It was a neoclassical château with manicured French gardens in the Bois de Boulogne.
-Charles bought it in 1775, tore the hunting lodge down, and made a bet with Marie Antoinette that he could rebuild the château within three months.
-He won the bet.
-Bagatelle was completed in 63 days, although it was also estimated to have taken 800 workers and cost over three million livres.
+He bought it in 1775, tore the hunting lodge down, and made a bet with Marie Antoinette that he could rebuild the château within three months.
+He won the bet as Bagatelle was completed in 63 days, although it was also estimated to have taken 800 workers and cost over three million livres.

 The Count of Artois once fought a famous duel with his cousin, Louis VI Henri de Bourbon-Condé (known as the Duke of Bourbon).
 The incident began with an insult by the Count of Artois to the Duchess of Bourbon during a masked ball at the Opera on Shrove Tuesday in 1778.
 The matter continued to escalate because the Duchess wanted an apology, and the Count of Artois finally decided he needed to duel as a matter of etiquette.
 In the end, both duelers were no the worse for their meeting, and the Duchess of Bourbon got her apology, an effusive one.

 The Count married Marie Thérèse of Savoy, a cousin to Princesse de Lamballe, at the Palace of Versailles on 16 November 1773.
 Unlike his brother Louis XVI, the Count almost immediately consummated his marriage to Marie Thérèse.
-In 1775, Marie Thérèse gave birth to a boy who they named Louis Antoine and who was created Duke of Angoulême.
-Three years later, in 1778, a second son was born.
-He was named Charles Ferdinand and given the title of Duke of Berry.
+In 1775, his wife gave birth to a boy who they named Louis Antoine and who was created Duke of Angoulême.
+Three years later, in 1778, a second son was born named Charles Ferdinand and given the title of Duke of Berry.

-Despite the Count of Artois being considered the most attractive member of his family, from all reports, the Count’s wife was not particularly pretty.
+Despite the Count of Artois being considered the most attractive member of his family, from all reports, his wife was not particularly pretty.
 She was described as having “fine skin and tolerable eyes; but her nose is immense and her toes turned in.”
 One gentleman claimed she looked like a “starved witch.”
-Yet, for the all the criticism of her looks, one visitor reported that she was prettier than her sister, who was married to the Count of Artois’s brother, the Count of Provence.
+Yet, for the all the criticism of her looks, it was eported that she was prettier than her sister, who was married to the Count of Artois’ brother, the Count of Provence.
 In addition, contemporaries noted Marie Thérèse barely spoke and was one of the most disliked women at court.

-The Count apparently liked his wife no better than anyone else at court because within the first year of their marriage, he was reported to have been pursuing extramarital affairs.
+The Count of Artois apparently liked his wife no better than anyone else at court because within the first year of their marriage, he was reported to have been pursuing extramarital affairs.
 Eventually, however, he embarked on a lifelong love affair with Marie Louise d’Esparbès de Lussan, who by marriage became Louise de Polastron.
-She was the sister of Yolande de Polastron, and Yolande de Polastron was one of Marie Antoinette’s closest friends and better known as the Duchess of Polignac.
+She was the sister of Yolande de Polastron, who was one of Marie Antoinette’s closest friends and better known as the Duchess of Polignac.

-Louise was said to be timid and gentle, and because of her many virtues, Louise won the Count of Artois’s heart.
+Louise was said to be timid and gentle, and because of her many virtues, Louise won the Count of Artois’ heart.
 However, one woman at court claimed the Count’s mistress Louise “was not pretty, nor, strictly speaking, attractive; but she had a charm all her own, and an attraction irresistible to whomsoever was capable of perceiving it.”
-When Louise died, the Count continued to mourn for her and years later he still maintained an “unsullied devotion and fidelity [to her].”
+When Louise died, he continued to mourn for her and years later he still maintained an “unsullied devotion and fidelity [to her].”